Celeste A. Wheat, Ph.D.

 Dr. Celeste A. Wheat earned bachelor of arts degrees in Sociology and English Literature from The University of Southern Mississippi (USM).
 She also holds a master's degree in Sociology from Georgia Southern University and a master's degree in English Literature from USM.
 In 2012, she earned a Ph.D. in Higher Education Administration, with a minor in Student Affairs Administration, from USM; her award-winning dissertation is entitled Women’s Pathways to the University Presidency: A Qualitative Inquiry into University Women Leaders’ Career Paths and Presidential Aspirations.

-Since 2013, she has held an appointment as an Assistant Professor of Student Affairs and Higher Education in the Department of Instructional Leadership and Support at The University of West Alabama (UWA).
-In this role, she directs the Student Affairs M.Ed. program and the Higher Education Administration track for the Ed.D. in Rural Education.
+Dr. Wheat is a tenured, Associate Professor of Student Affairs and Higher Education Administration in the Department of Instructional Leadership and Support at The University of West Alabama (UWA).
+In her faculty role, she serves as the Program Coordinator for the Student Affairs in Higher Education M.Ed. program and the undergraduate minor in Student Affairs Leadership.
+She is also the lead faculty for the Higher Education Administration track in the Ed.D. program in Rural Education.